wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-scheduled-task.md

 ### Step 1.4: Sync changes with Choreo Console

-The scheduled task configuration you created is currently only saved in the Web Editor.
-To deploy it and run it, you need to push this configuration to the Choreo Console by saving it in a GitHub repository.
+The scheduled task implementation you created is currently only saved in the Web Editor.
+To deploy it and run it, you need to push this implementation to the Choreo Console by saving it in a GitHub repository.
 To do this, follow this procedure:

 !!! info
     You are saving the scheduled task in a Choreo-maintained repository as specified in [Step 1.1: Create a new project and add a scheduled task component](#step-11-create-a-new-project-and-add-a-scheduled-task-component).